opendatacube/datacube-core/docs/architecture/high_level.rst

 * Jupyter Notebooks: Research documents centered around techniques in EO sciences.
-A notebook contains executable code detailing examples of how the data cube is used in a research setting, and therefore is an invaluable reference material for new users.
+A notebook contains executable code detailing examples of how the data cube is used in a research setting, and therefore is an invaluable reference resource for new users.

 * Open Geospatial Consortium (OGC) Web Services: Adapters that can connect non-ODC applications to the ODC.